Metacognitive Behavioral Tuning of Large Language Models for Multi-Hop Question Answering: Method

-In the rewriting-based formulation, MBT-R injects metacognitive behaviors by restructuring the initial reasoning traces generated by the student model.
-Given an initial trace $p_i$ produced by $M_\textrm{S}$, the teacher model rewrites the trace conditioned on the query, context, and gold answer:
+In the rewriting-based formulation, MBT-R restructures the student's initial reasoning trace.
+Given an initial trace $p_i$ produced by $M_\textrm{S}$, the teacher rewrites the trace conditioned on the query, context, and gold answer,

-Unlike MBT-S, this approach explicitly utilizes the initial reasoning trace $p_i$ to preserve the student’s intrinsic exploration patterns while imposing the structured flow of planning, monitoring, and verification.
+Unlike MBT-S, MBT-R uses the initial trace $p_i$ to retain the student's exploration patterns under the five-phase structure.

-To ensure precise and context-aware guiding, we employ a multi-turn prompting strategy.
-In the first turn, the teacher model is provided with the query $q_i$, context $c_i$, and gold answer $a^*_i$, and is instructed to generate a correct solution to internalize the optimal reasoning logic.
-In the subsequent turn, the teacher rewrites the student's initial trace $p_i$ based on this established understanding.

-This rewriting process addresses both correct and incorrect initial traces.
-When the initial trace $p_i$ leads to an incorrect answer, the teacher does not simply discard the text.
-Instead, it simulates a metacognitive self-correction process, where the reasoning path explicitly identifies the flaw via a monitoring step, rejects the erroneous logic, and naturally redirects the trajectory toward the correct solution $a^*_i$.
-This design teaches the model not only how to structure valid thoughts but also how to detect and recover from its own reasoning errors, thereby effectively regulating its intrinsic thought process.
-The detailed prompt templates for both synthesis and rewriting strategies are available in the Appendix~\ref{sec:secE.2}.
+We use a multi-turn prompting strategy.
+The teacher first receives $(q_i, c_i, a^*_i)$ and produces a correct solution to anchor the structured reasoning path.
+The teacher then rewrites $p_i$ on top of that solution.
+When $p_i$ leads to an incorrect answer, the rewrite contains an explicit self-correction step that identifies the flaw, rejects the erroneous logic, and proceeds toward $a^*_i$.
+The output thus supplies supervision for both structural shaping and intermediate error repair.
+Prompt templates for synthesis and rewriting appear in Appendix~\ref{app:prompts:trace}.